-Benefit terms.
 Participants under the provisions of Original Plan A may elect normal retirement at age 60 or at the date at which the sum of their credited service and age equals 90.
 Participants who elected to remain under the provisions of the original plan receive monthly benefits equal to 2% times the years of credited service multiplied by the participant's final average monthly compensation.
 Participants in Amended Plan A are entitled to monthly benefits equal to: 2% times the number of years of credited service up to October 1, 1983; plus 1.5% times the number of years of credited service after October 1, 1983; times the participant's final average monthly compensation.
 A participant may elect early retirement at age 55 with 10 years of service (30 years of service for participants under the Original Plan A).
 Monthly income under this election will equal normal retirement benefits reduced by 5/12 of 1% for each full month by which the participant's early retirement date precedes the normal retirement date.

 Cost of living adjustments.
 Annually each monthly retirement payment made to or on behalf of a retired participant, or a beneficiary, shall be subject to a cost of living adjustment.
-But such adjustment in any year shall only be made with respect to the benefits of persons whose immediate entitlement to benefits commenced prior to such year.
+Such adjustment in any year shall only be made with respect to the benefits of persons whose immediate entitlement to benefits commenced prior to such year.
 The adjustment, up or down, shall be applied to each benefit so payable, except that in the case of commuted amounts and/or lump sum settlements no account shall be taken of future changes in cost of living adjustment occurring after the date as of which such settlement is made.
 The adjustment, up or down, shall for any year result in a percentage change in the base benefit.

 Employees covered by the benefit terms.
-The following participants were covered by the benefit terms as of October 1, 2018 and 2017:
+The following participants were covered by the benefit terms as of October 1, 2019 and 2018:

-10/1/2018 10/1/2017
+10/1/2019 10/1/2018

-Inactive employees or beneficiaries currently receiving benefits 796 768
+Inactive employees or beneficiaries currently receiving benefits 811 796

-Inactive employee entitled to but not yet receiving benefits 141 150
+Inactive employee entitled to but not yet receiving benefits 137 141

-Active employees 212 245
+Active employees 179 212

-1,149 1,163
+1,127 1,149

-Actuarial Assumptions - The total pension liability in the September 30, 2018 and 2017 actuarial valuation was determined using the following actuarial assumptions, applied to the periods included in the measurement:
+Actuarial Assumptions - The total pension liability in the September 30, 2019 and 2018 actuarial valuation was determined using the following actuarial assumptions, applied to the periods included in the measurement: